Timothy L. Schmitz: Illinois House of Representatives

 After the 2001 decennial redistricting process, Schmitz's district was shifted northward with its southern end in Batavia stretching northward to include Geneva, St. Charles, South Elgin, Elgin, Hampshire, Burlington, Huntly, Algonquin, Carpentersville, Gilberts, Sleepy Hollow, and Pingree Grove and renumbered the 49th district.
 After the 2011 decennial redistricting process, Schmitz's district remained largely intact, losing Carpentersville and Burlington and was renumbered the 65th district.

 During his time in the Illinois House, he served as a co-chair of the Joint Committee on Administrative Rules.
 During the 2008 Republican Party presidential primaries, Schmitz endorsed the presidential campaign of Rudy Giuliani.

 On September 13, 2013, Schmitz announced that he would not run for reelection.
 After the 2014 general election, Schmitz resigned effective January 2, 2015.
 Steven Andersson, the winner of the 2014 general election, was appointed by local Republican leaders and sworn into office that same day.

 Post-legislative life

 After his time in the Illinois House of Representatives, Schmitz took a position with the governmental affairs team at the International Code Council.
-As of 2021, he is responsible for ICC's presence in Illinois, Wisconsin, Missouri, and Kansas.
+As of 2021, he is a Regional Director and responsible for ICC's presence in Illinois, Wisconsin, Missouri, and Kansas.